 Charities & Not for Profit Solicitors in Manchester and London

 If you have, or are planning to set up, a ‘body or trust which is for a charitable purpose that provides benefit to the public’, then you will have certain obligations to meet, set out in the Charities Act 2011.
+Our Charities & Not For Profits Solicitors can help and advice on the obligations of charities and trusts.

 Although a lot of these obligations are similar to those required by businesses, there are certain ones which are unique to charities and not-for-profit organisations.